urbanairship/ios-library/Documentation/Migration/migration-guide-13.2.md

 * `UADefaultMessageCenterListViewController`
 * `UADefaultMessageCenterMessageViewController`

 SDK 13.2 also adds new protocols to make it easier to create custom interfaces with these controllers.
-Classes can sign up as delegates for the default list view and message view controllers, in order to receive callbacks related to user message selections and message loading operations.
+Objects can sign up as delegates for the default list view and message view controllers, in order to receive callbacks related to user message selections and message loading operations.